 Blue aventurine quartz is said to provide patience, eliminate stubbornness, control excitability, and to give a deeper understanding of the cause and effect in situations thus allowing one to more fully understand and to find the optimum solution.

 Holding citrine crystals or using citrine jewelry is said to be especially usefull in stimulating one's mental capacities, enhancing creativity & intuition and bolstering one's self-confidence.
 It is also said to give emotional control while making one more alert.
 Citrine is also said to be very helpfull in assisting one to acquire and maintain wealth.

-Wearing rose quartz jewelry is said to balance the emotions, thus giving inner peace and harmony, and to enhance one's sensitivity to beauty, art and music.
+Wearing rose quartz jewelry is believed to balance the emotions, thereby giving a sensation of inner peace and harmony, and to enhance one's sensitivity to beauty, art and music.
 It is also said to calm aggression and resentment while increasing self-esteem and self-confidence, and to enhance one's compassion, patience and forgiveness.
-It is said to enhance your capacity to love others and yourself.For more in depth metaphysical information and for info on additional quartz varieties, please see our list of quartz varieties and also our metaphysical info for each quartz variety like our amethyst metaphysical information, our elestial quartz metaphysical info or our rock crystal information page for their unique metaphysical properties.
+It is said to enhance your capacity to love others and yourself.For more in depth metaphysical information and for info on additional quartz varieties, please see our list of quartz varieties and also our metaphysical info for each quartz variety like our amethyst metaphysical information, our elestial quartz metaphysical info or our rock crystal quartz information page for their unique metaphysical properties.